-As this very moment the MET Gala is celebrating the opening of the ‘Rei Kawakubo/Comme des Garçons: Art of the In-Between’ exhibition.
-Putting aside my dismay that I won’t get a chance to view the exhibition myself at the Metropolitan Museum of Art, I am super excited that the reclusive Japanese designer is being celebrated.
-To celebrate the exhibition, I thought I would kick off a new series ‘A History Lesson in…’ with an essay that I wrote for one of my uni subjects on Rei Kawakubo’s work for Comme des Garçons, specifically how her designs challenged the conventions of Western fashion in the 1980s.
-(Please note it is in essay format so it is a bit formal and wordy).
+At this very moment the MET Gala is celebrating the opening of the ‘Rei Kawakubo/Comme des Garçons: Art of the In-Between’ exhibition.
+Putting aside my disappointment that I won’t get a chance to view the exhibition at the Metropolitan Museum of Art, I am super excited that the work of the reclusive Japanese designer is being showcased.
+To celebrate the exhibition, I thought I would kick off a new series ‘A History Lesson On…’ with an essay I wrote for one of my university subjects.
+It focuses on Rei Kawakubo’s work for Comme des Garçons, specifically how her designs challenged the conventions of Western fashion in the 1980s.

 Rei Kawakubo/Comme des Garçons